Hong Kong police arrest 4 from university student union

 Hong Kong police arrest 4 from university student unionNew

-HONG KONG (AP) — Police say four members of a Hong Kong university student union have been arrested on accusations of advocating terrorism when they paid tribute to an attacker who stabbed a police officer and then killed himself.
-Local media reports that those arrested Wednesday included the president and council chairman of the University of Hong Kong’s student union, who were among more than 30 students who attended a meeting last month in which they passed a motion to mourn the “sacrifice” of the attacker.
-The arrests are the latest use of a strict national security law that Beijing imposed on semiautonomous Hong Kong last year after months of antigovernment protests.
+HONG KONG (AP) — Police say four members of a Hong Kong university student union have been arrested for allegedly advocating terrorism by paying tribute to a person who stabbed a police officer and then killed himself.
+Local media say those arrested Wednesday include the president and council chairman of the University of Hong Kong’s student union, who were among more than 30 students who attended a meeting last month at which they passed a motion to mourn the “sacrifice” of the attacker.
+The arrests are the latest use of a strict national security law that Beijing imposed on semi-autonomous Hong Kong last year after months of anti-government protests.